 Factors That Affect Eyewitness Evidence

-After doing a detailed study of the various factors affecting eyewitness testimony, the New Jersey Supreme Court divided them into two categories.
+After doing a detailed study of the various factors affecting eyewitness testimony, the New Jersey Supreme Court divided them into two category.
 The first are things that the criminal justice system can control, and the second are things that are beyond the criminal justice system’s control.

 The predominant things that the criminal justice system can control is the physical or photographic lineup.
 Studies indicate that 25% of the time eyewitnesses will pick the wrong suspect in this type of lineup.
 If the suspect is left out of the lineup, then 33% of the time the eyewitness will pick an innocent person.
 This occurs even if the eyewitness is told that the suspect is not in the lineup.